amanbedi18/Azure-CosmosDB-TableAPI/README.md

 ## Introduction
 Cosmos DB Table API Repository is a library which provides data store strategy for accessing cosmos db via the Table API.
 It provides seamless & managed way to perform CRUD operations on cosmos DB tables and query the same.
 The library also implements best practices to work with Table API.

+The current implementation targets all projects to .NET Framework 4.5.2 as Microsoft.Azure.CosmosDB.Table is not yet supported for .NET Standard.
+Please track https://github.com/Azure/azure-documentdb-dotnet/issues/344 for the same.
+The same code base can be re-targeted to .NET core once the support is enabled.

 ## Architecture
 Cosmos DB Table API Repository has two components.
 * Common Library for Cosmos DB Table API.